Skip to content

 3. hemp fleece

 This makes hemp fleece ideal for the Transport from Medication, sensitive Electrical goodsbut of course also from Food.
 It can also be disposed of in the organic waste.
 Or the filling material can find a new home in the rabbit hutch, for example.
-Either way, hemp fleece is an extremely sustainable filling material for parcels.
+Either way, hemp fleece is an extremely sustainable filling material for packages.

 You can order versatile hemp mats here*